spacebeam/research/web/spacebeam.org/content/updates/howto-install.md

 ```

-You are ready to start a new Brood War bot using Python on Linux, we hope this tutorial provide a good start, after this short success, let's learn how to run the game and [gather resources](https://spacebeam.org/2020/07/10/gathering-minerals-to-someday-build-a-refinery-and-extract-vespene-gas/) growing a Terran economy.
+You are ready to start a new Brood War bot using Python on Linux, we hope this tutorial provide a good start, after this short success.. learn how to run the game and [gather resources](https://spacebeam.org/2020/07/10/gathering-minerals-to-someday-build-a-refinery-and-extract-vespene-gas/) growing a Terran economy.